Permissionless-Software-Foundation/cashstack.info/docs/intro.md

 All Cash Stack infrastructure can run on a standard, desktop computer with 32 GB of RAM, 1TB SSD hard drive, and the Ubuntu Linux operating system.
 These typically cost about $400 USD.
 With just a computer and an internet connection, this infrastructure can serve between 1,000 and 10,000 users, and be maintained by a single individual.
 Computers can be scaled in parallel for larger applications.

 The Cash Stack is infrastructure for communities.
-It allows experimentation with local currencies (tokens), international hard money (cryptocurrency), secure communication, and censorship-resistant data.
+It allows experimentation with local currencies (tokens), international hard money (cryptocurrency), secure communication, censorship-resistant data, and unregulated social media.

 ## Support